hkpeaks/peaks-consolidation/README.md

 The data structure implemented for the basic programming in a way that is similar to Parquet file format.
 It is extensively used key-value pairs, for example, use 1, 2, and 3 to represent unique values for each column.
 However, this extensive use of CPU and memory resources made Peaks DataFrame avoid using it again.

 When it comes to data structures, bytearray is one of the most useful and memory-efficient.
 As for algorithms, parallel streaming for reading/writing files and querying is very powerful and can handle billions of rows even on a desktop PC with only 16GB RAM.

+## From WebNameSQL to Peaks DataFrame

+Peaks framework is derived by a .net project WebNameSQL.
+You can see the full specification of "WebNameSQL.pdf" from the repository.
+Peaks framework will have an improvement version based on WebNameSQL.
+Any software can implement this framework to standardise ETL expression similar to HTML5, which benefits for end-users.
+The author have over 10 years of experience in designing ETL expression covers 4 different designs.
+WebNameSQL is the best design, so Peaks framework will adopt this design with some of improvement, particularly to adapt Python code.

+WebNameSQL is a C# in-memory databending software that supports accountants using a web browser to interactive with accounting rules and tables for databending.
+However, this project became obsolete and it is replaced by a new project “Peaks DataFrame” to solve issues arising from real-time processing and big data.
+During a continuing effort in academic research, it is implemented new algorithms by using Golang which resulted in a performance gain of around 5X ~ 10X.

+WebNameSQL-Go Version is a prototype that uses Golang to rewrite some of the functions using similar algorithms and data structures as WebNameSQL-Csharp Version.
+The author aims to prove that Golang is more suitable for the next programming language.

+Commands to be re-implemented in the Peaks DataFrame will not be the same as WebNameSQL.
+Considering there are too many commands for your learning and practice, further consolidation and improvement is necessary.
+The use cases are no longer restricted to accounting; for example, some use cases will cover bioinformatics.
+Very high performance is essential for this project, so algorithms and data structure of Peaks will be a significant different from WebNameSQL.

 Further Information: https://www.linkedin.com/posts/max01_benchmarking-pandas-github-activity-7054824689273098241-P3VS?utm_source=share&utm_medium=member_desktop